You live with 1 other adult

 Choose the option that best describes your situation

-If you live with someone who is your married partner or registered partner, and your partner does not receive their own AOW pension yet, you can get an AIO supplement at the rate for a married person.
+If you live with your partner and you are married or in a registered partnership and your partner is not yet receiving an AOW pension, you will get an AIO supplement at the rate for person living with another adult.

 If you live with more than one co-resident, the more co-residents you live with, the less you will get in AIO supplement.